klcolon/util_scripts/README.md

 - permutation_mean
   -This module can perform permutation tests comparing the mean.
 - intersect
   -This module can find distinct sets between all possible sample combinations.
 This function will output a pandas dataframe containing samples being compared, list of unique matches within the compared groups, and the total number of unique elements.
-Additionally, upset plots can be generated with the data structure used to generate the plot.
+Additionally, upset plots can be generated and the corresponding data structure used to generate the plot will also be outputted.

  # Documentation
  ...